IDMNYU/CreativeCoding_Grads_Fall_2018_Bennett/Final_Deliverables.md

 • concept paragraph answering the following: What is your piece about?
 What's the concept?
 Is it interactive, responsive or time based?, name of piece

-• Email me the above documents.
+• Direct Message me on Slack  the above documents.

 • Submit any missing exercises to get credit for them.
 Post them to github and DM me that they are up.